Shuffle Tracking in Blackjack

 While card counting can be a highly useful skill for blackjack players, there is some concern over whether it is legal to use in a casino or not.
 This question will sometimes cause blackjack players who would normally teach themselves the skill to not learn it and therefore not take advantage of it.

 In all reality there is no law that says that blackjack players cannot use card counting when playing.
-So in the law’s eyes it is okay to use card counting when at the blackjack table.
+So in the law

 A Basic Card Counting System